GraniLuk/graniluk.github.io/_posts/2025-04-11-xml_documentation_using_copilot.md

   alt: competition between languages
 ---

 ## Drowning in API Docs?
-Automate C# XML Documentation with GitHub Copilot Agent Mode
+Automate it with GitHub Copilot Agent Mode

 **Who is this for?** Developers working on large projects with numerous REST API endpoints.